Blog article

 Large-cap U.S. equities represent the toughest battlefield for active managers.
 These markets are highly efficient, with thousands of analysts scrutinizing every company.

-Only 7% of active large-cap managers survived and beat passive alternatives over 10 years.
+Active U.S. stock pickers posted only a 37% success rate in 2025.
 The combination of higher fees, trading costs, and the difficulty of consistently picking winners creates a nearly insurmountable challenge.

 Where Active Funds Shine